PCGS vs NGC: Which Coin Grading Service Should You Use?

 Is PCGS grading better than NGC?

-Neither service is objectively "better" — both use the same 1-70 scale and employ expert graders.
-PCGS coins command a market premium for certain US coins, which is why some collectors prefer PCGS for high-value US coins.
-NGC is generally preferred for world coins and ancient coins.
+Neither is objectively "better" — both use the same 1-70 scale and employ expert graders.
+PCGS coins command a market premium for certain US coins, which is why collectors prefer PCGS for high-value US classics intended for resale.
+NGC is generally preferred for world and ancient coins.
 For most collectors, either service provides excellent grading and authentication.

 Are PCGS coins worth more than NGC coins?

-For classic US coins in higher grades (MS-65+), PCGS-graded coins often sell for 5-15% more than NGC-graded coins of the same grade.
-This premium is driven by market perception rather than a measurable difference in grading standards.
-For modern coins and world coins, the price difference is negligible or favors NGC.
+For classic US coins in higher grades (MS-65+), PCGS-graded coins often sell for 5–15% more than the same NGC coin.
+This premium reflects market perception, not a measurable difference in grade accuracy.
+For modern coins and world coins, the difference is negligible or favors NGC.

 Can I cross a coin from NGC to PCGS (or vice versa)?

-Yes, this is called "crossover" grading.
-You can submit an NGC-graded coin to PCGS (or vice versa) to have it re-evaluated and re-holdered.
-Collectors sometimes cross coins to PCGS seeking the market premium, but there's no guarantee the coin will receive the same grade — it could grade higher, the same, or lower.
+Yes — this is called "crossover" grading.
+Collectors sometimes cross NGC coins to PCGS seeking the market premium for US classics.
+There's no guarantee the coin receives the same grade — it could grade higher, the same, or lower.

 Which service is cheaper?

-NGC's basic membership ($25/year) is cheaper than PCGS's Collectors Club ($99/year).
-Per-coin grading fees are similar between the two services at each tier level.
-For occasional submitters, NGC's lower membership cost makes it more economical.
+NGC's basic membership ($25/year) is significantly cheaper than PCGS's Collectors Club ($99/year).
+Per-coin grading fees are similar at each tier.
+For occasional submitters, NGC is more economical overall.